 What does it mean to wear a wedding ring on your right hand?

 In our modern culture, pretty much anything goes when it comes to weddings.
 There are the traditional brides that follow all of the cultural norms: white dress, diamond ring, and a church wedding.
-On the other hand, the unconventional bride may choose a unique dress of bright colors, an emerald ring, and a wedding at a theme park.
+On the other hand, the unconventional bride may choose a unique dress of bright colors, a diamond eternity band, and a wedding at a theme park.
 There is no one way and no right way to get married.
 The same is true of the wedding ring.
 Whether you decide to wear it on your left hand or your right hand, Diamond Mansion can help you create the perfect ring to match your style.

 What Does A Ring Mean?

 It doesn’t really matter which hand wears the wedding ring.
 What matters is the intent and meaning behind the ring.
 Let’s take a deeper look into the history of the wedding ring.

 In the time of Ancient Egypt, rings were given to represent the shape of the sun and moon, which they worshiped, and the circle represented eternity.
 According to GIA, they also believed a gateway to the unknown or the afterlife was represented by the space within the circle.
 They even had certain rings designed like a serpent eating its tail, called an ouroboros, that represented the inevitable cycle of all things.

 The Greeks adapted the wedding ring tradition to connect with their own culture.
 While they gave rings to show commitment to their beloved, many had symbols etched of Eros or Cupid, the god of love.

 By the third and fourth centuries and even today, most wedding rings are made of gold.
 In the early centuries, this was to show the wealth of the giver.
 One of the most interesting rings, with some beautiful symbolism, is the fede ring.
 The fede ring has two right hands holding each other (like a handshake) to symbolize partnership, commitment, and a marriage agreement.